 For promoting and maintaining an ethical research environment the LUMC is working on a research environment in accordance with rules and conditions imposed by Good Research Practice (GRP).
 For further information see tab GRP.
 Part of this is training young researchers, but also regularly organized meetings for all researchers discussing integrity.

-The LUMC has installed a Research Integrity Officer (de Vertrouwenspersoon voor de Wetenschap) and a permanent Committee Scientific Integrity (Commissie Wetenschappelijke Integriteit).
+The LUMC has installed a Confidential Advisor (de Vertrouwenspersoon voor de Wetenschap) and a permanent Committee Scientific Integrity (Commissie Wetenschappelijke Integriteit).
 For further information see tab 'Committee Scientific Integrity'.

 Important guidelines for all LUMC employees involved in scientific research and education are worded in a guide to ethical scientific conduct: